pavitranew/session-7-rest-ang/README.md

 ###Data

 Rather than use the Mongo command-line, let's import pirate data with our REST API.
-Add a new route endpoint to routes.js.
+Add a new route endpoint to `pirate.routes.js`:

 ```js
 app.get('/api/import', pirates.import);
 ```

-Now define the import method in our Pirates Controller `controllers/pirates.js`:
+Now define the import method in our controller `controllers/pirate.controller.js`:

 ```js
 exports.import = function (req, res) {